Seven surprising facts about my travelling lifestyle, on www.thiswildlifeofmine.com

 Everyone travels differently.
 Whether it’s a few weekends and a summer holiday each year, a longer backpacking trip, or years spent on the road, everybody has their own way of seeing the world.
 I pretty much fall into the last category, having spent most of the last six years abroad.
 This is the era of Facebook and Instagram, where we showcase a highlight reel of the best parts of our lives.
 And this often leads to assumptions being made about how we live those lives.
 I constantly joke about running away from a “normal” life, whatever that’s supposed to be.
 And many people see nothing “normal” about the travelling lifestyle I’ve created for myself.
 I get it, some things many people take for granted are almost alien to me at this point.
 But I don’t want to live any other way, at least not for the moment, but it’s not always as fun or exciting as my social media accounts (or this blog) make it out to be.

-I never pay rent.
+1. I never pay rent.

 Since graduating university and leaving Ireland in 2013, I have paid rent on one occasion – the three months I spent living in Perth, Australia.
 For the rest of that time, I have either been travelling (I don’t count hostels as rent), living in my car, back home with my parents (thanks, Mom and Dad, for not asking me for money!), or working jobs that came with accommodation included.
-Examples of this last one includes: turtle ranger in Cape Verde, wildlife rehabilitation assistant in Malawi and Canada, kestrel intern in Spain, and bartending in remote towns in Australia.
+Examples of this last one include turtle ranger in Cape Verde, wildlife rehabilitation assistant in Malawi and Canada, kestrel intern in Spain, and bartending in remote towns in Australia.

 Living in my car is just one part of my travelling lifestyle

-I have held 24 different job titles.
+2. I have held 25 different job titles.

 All the jobs I’ve worked since starting my travels fall into one of two categories: 1) work to save for travel, or 2) work to further my career.
 Unfortunately, at this point no job fits both.

 Each of the following jobs were done in exchange for either a paid wage or food and accommodation, sometimes both!
+Many I’ve done at the same time, too.

 • Administrative Assistant